taehyun1-ab/Robust-Clinical-Tabular-Prediction-of-Alzheimer-s-Disease/README.md

 ## Data Preprocessing

+No missing-value imputation was performed in the reported experiments.

+Before constructing the classification tasks, samples with missing values in any of the eight selected clinical variables were excluded.
+The resulting complete-case dataset was then used for model training and evaluation.

-All preprocessing procedures were performed separately within each cross-validation fold.
+After complete-case filtering, preprocessing procedures that required fitted parameters were performed separately within each cross-validation fold.

 For Random Forest and XGBoost:

-- continuous missing values were replaced using the median estimated from the corresponding training fold
-- categorical missing values were replaced using the most frequent category estimated from the training fold
-- categorical variables were ordinal-encoded using an encoder fitted only on the training fold
+- categorical variables were ordinal-encoded using an encoder fitted only on the corresponding training fold
+- continuous variables were used without standardization

 For the MLP:

-- continuous missing values were replaced using the training-fold median
-- categorical missing values were replaced using the training-fold mode
 - continuous variables were standardized using a `StandardScaler` fitted only on the training subset
 - categorical variables were ordinal-encoded using an encoder fitted only on the training subset

 For the standard and robust FT-Transformer:

-- continuous missing values were replaced using the training-fold median
-- categorical missing values were represented using a dedicated `"Missing"` category
 - continuous variables were standardized using a `StandardScaler` fitted only on the training subset
 - categorical variables were ordinal-encoded using an encoder fitted only on the training subset
+- each clinical variable was subsequently represented as an individual feature token

-No information from the held-out test folds was used to estimate imputation, scaling, or encoding parameters.
+No information from the held-out test folds was used to estimate scaling or categorical-encoding parameters.

+The missing-feature conditions evaluated in this study were introduced experimentally after the complete-case dataset had been prepared.
+These conditions therefore represent controlled feature unavailability during evaluation rather than naturally occurring missing values in the original input data.

+For the robust FT-Transformer, unavailable features were represented by replacing the corresponding feature tokens with a learnable mask token.

 ## Cross-Validation and Validation Strategy